-The Firefox, Safari, and Chrome Extensions will enable you to rapidly save to Pocket using these browsers, while providing some added incorporations with Google Reader and Twitter.
+The Firefox, Safari, and Chrome Extensions will enable you to rapidly save to Pocket using these browsers while providing some added incorporations with Google Reader and Twitter.

 – Bookmarklet on your iOS and Computer

 The Pocket Bookmarklet will allow you to save to Pocket from almost any browser.
-It has been linked with your Pocket account, so the present page will be saved anytime you click on the button.
+It has been linked to your Pocket account, so the present page will be saved anytime you click on the button.

 – Manually Save to Pocket